A proof of P!=NP: Outline of the argument

 \begin{lemma} Assume the axioms of $\mathsf{PA}$.
-On those assumptions, it is provable that there exists an arithmetically definable sequence of $\Pi^{0}_{2}$-sentences $\{\phi_{n}:n \in \omega\}$ in the language of $\textsf{PRA}$ as defined in Definition \ref{PRA} with the property that
+On those assumptions, it is provable that there exists an arithmetically definable sequence of $\Pi^{0}_{2}$-sentences $\{\phi_{n}:n \in \omega\}$ in the language of $\textsf{PRA}$ as defined above (we allow that they may be finite conjunctions of sentences of complexity either $\Pi^0_1$ or $\Pi^0_2$, and thus provably equivalent in $\textsf{PRA}$ to some $\Pi^0_2$-sentence) with the property that

 (1) No $q$-marks of length greater than $n$ occur in $\phi_{n}$ (and we start with $n=0$).
-(2) There exists a polynomial function with non-negative integer coefficients such that the length in symbols of $\phi_{n}$ is eventually always bounded above by the value of this polynomial function at $n$; (3) $\mathsf{PRA}$+$\{\phi_{n}:n\in\omega\}$ is $\Pi^{0}_{2}$-sound and $\Pi^{0}_{1}$-complete (4) $\mathsf{PRA}$+$\phi_{n+1}$ always proves 1-consistency of $\mathsf{PRA}$+$\phi_{n}$, and the length of the shortest proof as a function of $n$ is bounded above by a polynomial function with non-negative integer coefficients; (5) The provably total general recursive functions of $\mathsf{PRA}$+$\{\phi_{n}:n \in\omega\}$ have growth rates cofinal in the set of growth rates of all the total general recursive functions. \end{lemma}
+(2) There exists a polynomial function with non-negative integer coefficients such that the length in symbols of $\phi_{n}$ is always bounded above by the value of this polynomial function at $n$, and is also strictly greater than the value of this polynomial function at $n-1$ if $n>0$; (3) $\mathsf{PRA}$+$\{\phi_{n}:n\in\omega\}$ is $\Pi^{0}_{2}$-sound and $\Pi^{0}_{1}$-complete (4) $\mathsf{PRA}$+$\phi_{n+1}$ always proves 1-consistency of $\mathsf{PRA}$+$\phi_{n}$, in a form where the G\"odel number of $\phi_{n}$ is denoted by a constant symbol with $q$-marks, and the length of the shortest proof as a function of $n$ is bounded above by a polynomial function with non-negative integer coefficients; (5) The provably total general recursive functions of $\mathsf{PRA}$+$\{\phi_{n}:n \in\omega\}$ have growth rates cofinal in the set of growth rates of all the total general recursive functions. \end{lemma}

-That completes the statement of the first lemma of this section which is to be proved at the start of Section 4.
-We must now describe the three remaining steps which are required for the proof of the main result of Section 4.

-Let us begin by describing Step 1.
-The completion of Step 1 amounts to proving a certain set of propositions, stated below.

-Let us suppose that $\{\phi_{n} : n \in \omega\}$ is the sequence of $\Pi^0_2$-sentences of Lemma \ref{Lemma}, and let us consider a particular polynomial function $p(n)$ with non-negative integer coefficients, and for each natural number $n$, let us define $S_n$ to be the set of $\Sigma^0_1$-formulas of length at most $p(n)$, with exactly two free variables, which define $\textsf{PRA}$+$\phi_{n+1}$-provably total general recursive functions.
-Let us suppose that we are entertaining the hypothesis $P=NP$, with a view towards deriving a contradiction.
-Let us suppose that $m$ is an integer such that $m \geq 2$.

-\begin{Proposition} Suppose that we are assuming $P=NP$ for a contradiction, and let us suppose that we are considering a particular polynomial function $p(n)$ with non-negative integer coefficients.
-Suppose that for sufficiently large $n$ the theory $\textsf{PRA}+\phi_n$ does prove a $\Pi^0_1$-sentence (which can be chosen to work uniformly for all $n$, naturally) which witnesses $P=NP$, in the sense of identifying a particular polynomial-time solver for an $NP$-complete problem -- we could take the $NP$-complete problem SAT as our example of an $NP$-complete problem, to be specific -- which is always guaranteed to halt and give the correct answer in a time bounded above by a particular polynomial bound with exponent $m$.
-This can naturally be transformed into a polynomial-time solver of the decision problem $\textsf{PROVABILITY}_{T}$ as described in Lemma \ref{decisionproblem} with $T=\mathsf{PRA}$.
-Suppose that the set of formulas $S_n$ be defined as immediately above.